 If you can use a publication server provided by your parent, the installation and configuration of Krill becomes extremely easy.
 After the installation has completed, you perform the XML exchange twice and you are done.

 Krill is designed to run continuously, but there is no strict uptime requirement for the CA. If the CA is not available you just cannot create or update ROAs.
 This means you can bring Krill down to perform maintenance or migration, as long as you bring it back up within 8 hours to ensure your cryptographic objects are re-signed before they go stale.

 This scenario illustrated here also applies if you use an RPKI publication server offered by a third party.

-At this time, only APNIC and Brazilian NIR NIC.br offer a publication server for their members.
-Several RIRs have this functionality on their roadmap.
-This means that in most cases, you will have to publish yourself.
+At this time, APNIC, ARIN and Brazilian NIR NIC.br offer a publication server for their members.
+Several other RIRs have this functionality on their roadmap.
+This means that in some cases, you will have to publish yourself.

 Krill features a publication server, disabled by default, but which can be used to host a server for yourself, and others, such as customers or business units who run their own Krill CAs as children under your CA, and to whom you have delegated resource certificates.